Mintbase/Grants-Program/docs/T&Cs.md

 (c)  are sufficient and fit for the intended use as described in the Specifications.

-Your liability for a single loss event shall be limited to the aggregate total of all sums paid by Web 3.0. to You under these Terms and Conditions.
+Your liability for a single loss event shall be limited to the aggregate total of all sums paid by Mintbase. to You under these Terms and Conditions.
 Nevertheless, You shall not be held liable for indirect, special, punitive, exemplary, incidental or consequential damages or losses arising out of these Terms and Conditions.

-Furthermore, You shall hold Web 3.0. as well as its sublicensees harmless against any and all liability and damages for the infringement of Intellectual Property Rights of third parties, insofar as the infringement of such third party rights was caused by the intended use of the Software according to the Specifications.
-Web 3.0. shall immediately inform You in writing of any third party claims asserted and authorize You to conduct the defense, including the conclusion of a settlement, entirely at its own costs.
-In this respect, You shall use best efforts to provide Web 3.0. with the right to continue, or let continuing, using the Software or replace or modify the Software without deterioration or limitations of the functions and criteria agreed in the Specifications and without any additional costs.
-Should none of these measures be possible, Web 3.0. shall be entitled to withdraw from these Terms and Conditions and request the reimbursement of the Grant.
+Furthermore, You shall hold Mintbase. as well as its sublicensees harmless against any and all liability and damages for the infringement of Intellectual Property Rights of third parties, insofar as the infringement of such third party rights was caused by the intended use of the Software according to the Specifications.
+Mintbase. shall immediately inform You in writing of any third party claims asserted and authorize You to conduct the defense, including the conclusion of a settlement, entirely at its own costs.
+In this respect, You shall use best efforts to provide Mintbase. with the right to continue, or let continuing, using the Software or replace or modify the Software without deterioration or limitations of the functions and criteria agreed in the Specifications and without any additional costs.
+Should none of these measures be possible, Mintbase. shall be entitled to withdraw from these Terms and Conditions and request the reimbursement of the Grant.

-If You or Web 3.0. delegates the performance of an obligation or the exercise of a right under these Terms and Conditions to an associate, they are liable to the other Party for any loss or damage the associate causes intentionally or negligently in carrying out such tasks.
+If You or Mintbase. delegates the performance of an obligation or the exercise of a right under these Terms and Conditions to an associate, they are liable to the other Party for any loss or damage the associate causes intentionally or negligently in carrying out such tasks.

 ## 10. Term and Termination

-These Terms and Conditions (i) comes into force on the Effective Date (notwithstanding that these Terms and Conditions shall apply to Development Work carried out prior to the Effective Date); and (ii) shall remain in force (unless terminated earlier in accordance with its terms) until the acceptance of the Software by Web 3.0. and full payment of the Grant.
+These Terms and Conditions (i) comes into force on the Effective Date (notwithstanding that these Terms and Conditions shall apply to Development Work carried out prior to the Effective Date); and (ii) shall remain in force (unless terminated earlier in accordance with its terms) until the acceptance of the Software by Mintbase. and full payment of the Grant.

 Termination with immediate effect will occur if the terms of the Terms and Conditions agreement is violated, as follows:

 1. if a deadline according to the Time Schedule is not met;
 2. if it results from Your behavior that such a deadline will not be met;
 3. if You become bankrupt, insolvent, wound-up or dissolved or otherwise loses its legal personality as a validly standing entity;
-4. if there is a Change in Control and Web 3.0. has not given his prior written consent to such Change in control; and/or
+4. if there is a Change in Control and Mintbase. has not given his prior written consent to such Change in control; and/or
-5. in the event You do not comply with Section 6.1, 6.4, 6.5, 6.6 and/or causes, in any way and at Web 3.0.'s discretion, any damage to Web 3.0. or Polkadot's image or reputation.
+5. in the event You do not comply with Section 6.1, 6.4, 6.5, 6.6 and/or causes, in any way and at Mintbase.'s discretion, any damage to Mintbase. or Polkadot's image or reputation.

-Furthermore, termination can happen for any reason at the discretion of the Web 3.0 Technologies Foundation.
+Furthermore, termination can happen for any reason at the discretion of the Mintbase Technologies Foundation.

 ## 11. Notices